 If this is your first time making and using homemade deodorant, don’t immediately rub a ton of your DIY deodorant under your armpits.
 You should first test it on a less sensitive area to see if you experience any allergic reaction.
 If everything goes okay, the next step is to test a small area of your armpit, as some DIY deodorant makers reported skin irritations.
 Another tip we have is to start with a basic recipe, and as you become more confident, you can start making different variations.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Deo selber machen – So einfach geht’saffiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Deo selber machen – So einfach geht’sunderlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?